 In my term as members officer I would like to introduce a buddy system for Indie members attending national events, ensure all membership is paid and support those clubs who may be struggling financially and just be a friendly face to all members.

 I can’t wait to meet you all and continue my SSAGO journey!

 The Assistants, appointed by and working with the Exec, support the running of National SSAGO through filling specific roles and tasks needed to make SSAGO work

-I’m Joe, currently studying Materials Engineering at the University of Liverpool.
-I started in Scouting when I was six, and never left; I’m a scout leader now both at Uni and at home.
-I’ve been in Liverpool SSAGO for 3 years now, on committee for 2 of them and now I’ve stepped up to offer you the best merch around.
+I’m Joe, currently studying a PhD in Biomedical Tissue Engineering at the University of Liverpool.
+I started in Scouting when I was six, and never left; I’ve been in Liverpool SSAGO for 6 years now, on committee for 2 of those and now I’ve stepped up to offer you the best merch around...

 I'm Larah and I'm your archivist.

 I Joined The Scouts at 8 years old and never looked back, I had a lot of fun gained all sorts of skills and completed my top awards.
 I did my undergrad course in History at UWE, Bristol and a Masters in Archive Administration at Aberystwyth, I now work for a public body as a records and information officer.

 My role is about looking after records and objects of historical value that belong to SSAGO, these come in a variety of shapes and sizes.
 Some of what we have include: minutes, published documentations, pictures, club reports, various magazines (Student Scout and Guide, Kudu, Kudu Notes, SSAGO Journal and SSAGO News).
 Our archive is both in digital and physical formats and continues to grow every year.